lilmissblockchain/rabbitholes/README.md

  <br>
 <h1> &#x1F407; Hello Rabbit &#x1F407;</h1>
 <br>
 <body>Below are the holes that left me researching for days, weeks to months on end.
-Everyday I continue to feel like a beginner, an imposter in the blockchain space.
-Only now, 7 years after hearing the word bitcoin that I am finding my voice in this decentralised world.
-My only hope is that you will take these resources and become even better than I at explaining decentralised technology to your friends, co-workers and families.
-The choice on whether it is good for our future is not something I can answer for you.
-I am hear to present my opinion on the reasources I wish I had known about.</body>
+Every day I continue to feel like a beginner, an imposter in the blockchain space.
+Only now, seven years after hearing the word bitcoin that I am finding my voice in this decentralised world.
+My only hope is that you will become better than I at explaining decentralised technology to your friends, co-workers and families.
+The choice of whether it is suitable for our future is not something I can answer for you.
+I am here to present my opinion on the resources I wish I had from the beginning.</body>
 <br>
   <br>
 <h1>&#x26AB&nbsp;&nbsp;&nbsp;&#x26AB&nbsp;&#x1F407;&nbsp;&nbsp;&#x26AB&nbsp;&nbsp;&nbsp;&#x26AB&nbsp;&nbsp;&nbsp;&#x26AB&#x1F407;&#x26AB&nbsp;&nbsp;&nbsp;&#x26AB&nbsp;&nbsp;&nbsp;&#x26AB&nbsp;&nbsp;&nbsp;&#x26AB&nbsp;&nbsp;&nbsp;&#x1F407;</h1>